The 8 Best Neighborhoods To Visit In Portland, Oregon

 It’s the perfect way to spend a late afternoon on Division.

-I discovered Artifact on my most recent trip to Portland, and it immediately became my favorite buy/sell/trade shop.
-Artifact sells both fashionable used clothing as well as stylish used furniture.
+I discovered Artifact on my most recent trip to Portland, and it immediately became my favorite secondhand buy/sell/trade shop!
+Artifact sells both fashionable used clothing and stylish used furniture.

-They tend to have more vintage styles like a lot of the traditional vintage shops on Hawthorne Blvd. but at a fraction of the cost.
+They tend to have more vintage styles like a lot of the traditional vintage shops on Hawthorne Blvd., but at a fraction of the cost.
 The affordability of the items sold here still blows my mind!

 Olympia Provisions SE